Deep Plane Facelift

 Deep Plane Facelift with Lasers

 A deep plane facelift tightens the muscles and skin of the face.
 It will not however help with skin texture.
 If this is a concern our plastic surgeon can discuss combining a laser treatment for smoother skin after surgery.
-Lasers can increase collagen production, reduce sunspots, or brown spots, and resurface the skin to make scars less visible.
+Lasers can increase collagen production, reduce sunspots, or brown spots, and resurface the skin to make scars less visible and improve skin quality.

 Deep Plane Facelift with a Lip Lift